Healthcare · AI Translation · 2026

 Challenge 01

-The OpenAI Realtime API produced inconsistent transcriptions during live conversations.
-Audio would arrive fragmented, the model would misinterpret medical terms through natural language processing and responses would lag behind natural speech patterns.
-A direct API-to-output approach was not reliable enough for clinical settings.
+On its own, the OpenAI Realtime API gave inconsistent transcriptions during live conversation.
+Audio arrived in fragments, medical terms were misread, and responses lagged behind natural speech.
+A straight API-to-output approach simply was not dependable enough for a clinical setting.

 Solution

-We built a custom 3-way audio pipeline instead of relying on direct Realtime API output.
-Audio captures through the phone microphone, passes to a preprocessing stage that cleans and segments the audio, then goes to the OpenAI API for transcription and translation.
-This three-stage approach gave us control over audio quality, chunk timing and error recovery at each step.
+We built our own three-stage pipeline instead of relying on direct output.
+Audio is captured from the microphone, passed through a preprocessing stage that cleans and segments it, then sent to the API for transcription and translation.
+Splitting it into three stages gave us control over audio quality, timing and error recovery at every step.

 Challenge 02

-AI hallucinations during translation were a serious risk.
-The language model would sometimes generate medical advice that was never spoken, add context that did not exist in the original audio or fabricate terminology.
-In healthcare, a single mistranslation can cause real harm.
+Hallucination was a serious danger.
+The model would sometimes produce medical advice nobody had spoken, add context that was never there, or invent terminology.
+In healthcare, a single mistranslation can cause real harm, so this was not a risk we could leave to chance.

 Solution

-We eliminated hallucinations through strict prompt engineering and output validation.
-The system prompt locks the model to translation-only mode with explicit instructions to never add medical advice, context or terminology not present in the source audio.
-A validation layer checks output against the input length and flags responses that deviate significantly from expected translation ratios.
+We removed hallucinations through strict prompt engineering and output validation.
+The system prompt locks the model to translation-only, with explicit instructions never to add advice, context or terminology that was not in the source audio, and a validation layer flags any response that strays from expected translation ratios.

 Challenge 03

-The app needed to translate strictly between two selected languages with zero cross-language interference.
-When a doctor picked English-to-Spanish, the system had to ignore background noise in other languages and never mix translation directions mid-conversation.
+The app had to translate strictly between the two chosen languages with no cross-interference.
+When a doctor picked English to Spanish, the system had to ignore background speech in other languages and never flip translation direction mid-conversation.

 Solution

-Language pair isolation was solved through prompt design and session architecture.
-Each translation session binds to exactly two languages at creation.
-The system prompt explicitly states the allowed language pair and instructs the model to ignore any audio that does not match the source language.
-Background noise and third-language speech get filtered before reaching the AI.
+We solved language-pair isolation through prompt design and session architecture.
+Each session binds to exactly two languages at the moment it is created, the prompt states the allowed pair explicitly, and any audio that does not match the source language is filtered out before it ever reaches the AI.

 Challenge 04

-Building a smooth real-time chat experience from translated audio required careful orchestration.
-The user speaks, audio gets captured, the AI transcribes and translates, then the result appears as readable chat messages.
-All of this happens within seconds without blocking the interface.
+Turning translated audio into a smooth chat took careful orchestration.
+The user speaks, the audio is captured, the AI transcribes and translates, and the result has to appear as readable chat, all within seconds and without freezing the interface.

 Solution

-We connected the pipeline to the frontend through WebSocket channels.
-As each translation segment completes, it pushes to the client instantly.
-Our iOS app development renders messages in conversation-bubble format with the original transcription and translation side by side.
-Users see the conversation build naturally, message by message, with no page refreshes or manual polling.
+We connected the pipeline to the frontend over WebSocket channels.
+As each translated segment finishes, it pushes to the client instantly, and the chat renders it as a bubble with the original and the translation side by side, so the conversation builds message by message with no refreshing or polling.

 Architecture

-SwiftUI runs the native iOS app with AVFoundation handling audio capture.
-The OpenAI Realtime API powers transcription and translation through our custom 3-way pipeline.
-WebSocket delivers translated messages in real time.
-The entire flow is HIPAA-compliant with zero persistent data storage.
+SwiftUI runs the native iOS app, with AVFoundation handling audio capture.
+The OpenAI Realtime API powers transcription and translation through our custom three-stage pipeline, and WebSocket delivers the translated messages in real time.
+The entire flow is HIPAA-compliant, with no patient data stored at any point.

 Mobile